-Except as noted below, we have various contracts to obtain basic and premium programming for our cable systems from program suppliers whose compensation is typically based on a fixed monthly fee per customer.
-Our programming contracts are generally for a stated period of time.
+We have various contracts to obtain basic and premium programming for our cable systems from program suppliers whose compensation is typically based on a fixed monthly fee per customer.
+Our programming contracts are generally for a fixed period of time.

 We are a member of the National Cable Television Cooperative, Inc., a programming cooperative primarily consisting of small to medium-sized multiple system operators serving, in the aggregate, over 14 million cable subscribers.
 The cooperative may help create efficiencies in the areas of obtaining and administering programming contracts, as well as securing, in some cases, more favorable programming rates and contract terms for small to medium-sized cable operators.
-We negotiate programming contract renewals both directly and through the cooperative.
-From time to time, the contracts covering the programming services carried on our cable systems expire, and we generally provide such services to our customers without written contracts with the respective program suppliers as we negotiate contract renewals.
+Our manager negotiates programming contract renewals both directly and through the cooperative.
+From time to time, the contracts covering the programming services carried on our cable systems expire, and we generally provide such services to our customers without written contracts with the respective program suppliers as our manager negotiates contract renewals.